Dteeple/japanese_transcription/README.md

 Will output a TSV file with token type (word/numeral), token to be transcribed, transcription in a semi-standard (partially Hepburn/Nihon-shiki) romanization system, and source of the transcription (dictionary or numeral grammar, for example).

-I've added a tiny Romaji dictionary to cover a few illustrative words, like "Sony", but this is definitely a corner I cut.
-The real Romaji dictionary would need to be much larger.

-There is some inconsistency in transcription:  syllable-final nasals are represented by <N'> in dictionary transcriptions, but by <N> in numeral grammar transcriptions.
-It could be remedied, but I'm cutting a corner for now.

-Numerals are treated differently, depending on whether they're Sino-Japanese characters meant to be read as native Japanese ('kun'), borrowed Chinese ('on'), or Arabic numerals.
-I'm certain some of this is wrong, since the numeral system is very complex.